JLP2000/preVent/README.md

 For the homepage we used TypeIt.js to create a typewriting effect, making the page much more interesting.

 The vents page, contains all the posts for our app in the form of cards in a masonary grid layout, inspired by the popular journaling app, Tumblr.
 The cards would pull data from the api and create new cards as posts are added.
 You can also comment on ech post, and the cards will display the newest three commments.
 In addition, they can also react to the post with an emoji, whcih will also count the number of reactions it has recieved.
 We also have a card that retrieves motivational quotes from an API.
+We also used anime.js to make the transitions on the page much smoother.

 On the nav bar; we also have a filter option as dropdown menu, which will filter out the data based on their category.
 There is also a pop-up window for new post entries.
 Here, you can choose a gif from the GIPHY API to go with your post.